bobgeorgethe3rd/freesewing/designs/beltloops/README.md

 # @freesewing/beltloops

-Belt loop design to be used in other designs
+Belt Loop design to be used in other designs